TBSSvis: Visual Analytics for Temporal Blind Source Separation: Visualization Design Justification

 \section{Visualization Design \& Justification}

 In this section, we present the visualization design we obtained based on the task abstraction (\Fref{sec:task-abstraction}) and implemented in a web-based prototype for gSOBI.
-We designed \toolname{} for inputs with length of up to 5\,000 time steps, and up to 50 dimensions.
+A design goal was to make \toolname{} generic enough to allow its use in many application domains, because, like PCA, TBSS is a domain-independent method.
+We designed \toolname{} for inputs with the length of up to 5\,000 time steps, and up to 50 dimensions.
 While these limits do not accommodate extreme cases, like fMRI data (100+ dimensions, 100\,000+ time steps), we expect it is enough for many applications.

-The workflow in our prototype is based on how analysts currently work in RStudio.
-Each screen matches an analysis phase (see \Fref{fig:app--analysis-phases}): The \textit{Data Load} screen shows the input dataset, the \textit{Explore} screen allows exploration and comparison of past runs, and the \textit{Parameter Selection} screen contains a wizard to add a new parametrization.